遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Building Workplace Safety and Health with Labor-Management Participation

 FENC establishes Occupational Safety and Health Committee at production sites, serving as the highest authority at each organization on the review and discussion of safety and health management.
-Setting up labor representatives with more than 30% seats.
+Setting up labor representatives in accordance with the seat ratio stipulated by regulations.
 The Committee convenes quarterly to determine the formulation, coordination and supervision of safety and health related issues at each plant to ensure full implementation.
+Contractors engagement and communication please refer to Stakeholder Dialogue and Sustainable Supply Chain Management.

 Occupational safety and health management is one of the priority concerns when it comes to labor relations at FENC.
 The following subjects are included in the labor relations meetings, Occupational Safety and Health Committee meetings, and collective bargaining agreements with employees: